 Where to Stay in Zermatt:

-Zermatt has a range of luxury hotels, inns, and quaint bed and breakfasts.
-You can also rent a Zermatt chalet or save money with Airbnb, which lists a variety of Zermatt apartments.
-This would also let you prepare some meals at home which would save money.
+In addition to luxury hotels, inns, and quaint bed and breakfasts, you can also rent a Zermatt chalet or save money with Airbnb, which lists a variety of Zermatt apartments.
+This would also let you prepare some meals at home which would certainly save money.
 After all, Switzerland is not cheap and neither is Zermatt lodging.

 Getting Around Zermatt: